m-s-enchev/Ergo_ERP/README.md

 ```bash
 pip install -r requirements.txt
 ```

+The project uses PostgreSQL as a database.
+Please make sure you have it installed and running.
+Create a database and user for the project and update the settings.py file with the correct credentials.

 After setting up your environment and running migrations, load the initial data using the fixtures provided:

 ```bash